genevaers/Research-And-Development/POC-iterations/ASMcallingJAVA/README.md

 This DLL provides the communications between Java and assembler.
 It comprises modules written in C and assembler, using the JNI interface.

-Build with: make -f makejni2

-## Assembling and linking GVBUR70 and other assembler written portions
+## Perform assemble and link of MVS only components

 The JCL asmjv.jcl assembles GVBUR70, GVBJLENV and TSTUR70. lnkjv.jcl link edits these modules.